 The commission said the three abuses were:

 The commission can fine Intel if, after considering the company’s formal response, it finds the charges are justified.
+Such a fine could be up to 10% of annual turnover, but experts say the chances of such a large penalty are remote.

 Intel can appeal in the courts against a commission decision.